Dejulia489/Dejulia489.github.io/_posts/2017-05-07-InstallingChocolateyOnWindows10.md

 # Installing Chocolatey

+A quick warning about executing scripts found on the internet, don't do it. ...unless you have reviewed the script and are comfortable with it's contents.

 ###### We can use the snippet below to install Chocolatey, this must be run as an administrator

 	Invoke-Expression ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))